lucaminudel/TDDwithMockObjectsAndDesignPrinciples/TDDMicroExercises/README.md

 #### 4. **TelemetrySystem exercise**:
 Write the unit tests for the TelemetryDiagnosticControls class, refactor the code as much as you need to make the class testable.

 The responsibility of the TelemetryDiagnosticControls class is to establish a connection to the telemetry server (through the TelemetryClient), send a diagnostic request and successfully receive the response that contains the diagnostic info.
-The TelemetryClient class provided for the exercise fakes the behavior of the real TelemetryClient class, and can respond with either the diagnostic information or a random sequence.
+The TelemetryClient class provided for the exercise simulates the behavior of the real TelemetryClient class, and can respond with either the diagnostic information or a random sequence.
 The real TelemetryClient class would connect and communicate with the telemetry server via tcp/ip.

 ## A possible solution